 We’ve all fallen victim to a job that seemed to suck the souls out of us.
 You might know the feeling — undue stress, high expectations, little return for hard work and so on.
 In a society that values hard work and professionalism, it can be difficult to recognize you’re in one of these toxic work situations.

 Perhaps you’re the loyal type who’ll do anything for your employer, no matter the personal cost.
 Or the income is great, so you suffer through rough workdays to achieve your financial dreams.
 Others absolutely love their jobs but just can’t bring in the income they deserve.
-Whatever the reason, it might be time to let go of a toxic job and seek a better future.
+Whatever the reason, it might be time to let go of a toxic job if you find yourself saying "my job is killing me" and seek a better future.
+Here five signs your job is killing you, along with how to find a better one.

 It can be difficult to decide if you should stick through a rough patch at work or move on to something better.
 But how do you know if you should leave your job?
 Here are some signs that your current job is not adding value to your life.